Job title: head of nursing

 Biography: Claire has over 20 years experience in haematological nursing.
 She holds a BSc (hons) in adult nursing and a PGdip in advanced practice, cancer and palliative care.
 She has worked at Guy's Hospital since 2004 in the haematology day unit, as a research sister/team leader for clinical trials across haematological malignancies and in her current role as a clinical nurse specialist.
 Claire works with a team of consultants in a nationally and internationally recognised service providing specialist nursing practice and expert guidance to patients, their families and colleagues.
 She practices within nurse-led clinics, consultants clinics and inpatient/outpatients setting.
 She is able to physically assess patients and is aiming to complete her independent prescriber’s qualification.
 Claire runs the MPN patient support group and supports the national patient charity MPN Voice.
 Claire has presented at both national and international events on subjects including the nurses contribution to managing MPN patients.

-Education and training: Postgraduate Diploma in advanced practice – cancer and palliative care, cancer nursing practice, haematological nursing care, BSc Hons pre-registration adult nursing.
+Education and training: Postgraduate Diploma in advanced practice – cancer and palliative care, cancer nursing practice, haematological nursing care, BSc Hons pre-registration adult nursing, independent prescriber.

 Specialist interests: management of MPN, myelofibrosis, symptom management, integration of clinical trials into haematology practice.

-Biography: Karen has 20 years experience working in a variety of haemato-oncology settings in three different countries.
-Karen has been in her current role as a haematology advanced nurse practitioner since 2017 having spent the previous thirteen years as a lymphoma/CLL clinical nurse specialist.
+Biography: Karen has over 20 years experience working in a variety of haemato-oncology settings in three different countries.
+Karen has been in her current role as a haematology advanced nurse practitioner since 2017 having spent the previous thirteen years as a lymphoma/chronic lymphocytic leukemia clinical nurse specialist.
 Karen acts as a leader and role model for excellence in haematology nursing.
 She provides specialist advanced nursing practice, intervention, expert guidance and support of patients particularly in the management of a haematological malignancy, chemotherapy and/or radiotherapy and post treatment follow up within the haematology department.
 Karen completed an MSc in advanced practice (cancer nursing) at King's College London in 2013 and as a result has implemented new initiatives to improve patient care.
 She has a special interest in the development of nurse-led initiatives and independently run a nurse-led long term follow up/late effects clinic for lymphoma patients.
-Karen has a specialist interest in survivorship issues and the optimisation of elderly patients’ pre chemotherapy and works with our local geriatric oncology service to develop the service.
-Karen is co-chair of the Haematology Members Interest Group of UKONS, a member of Bloodwise Nurses Advisory group and BSH Nurses group and works tirelessly to raise the profile of haematology nursing in the UK.
+Karen has a specialist interest in survivorship issues and the optimisation of elderly patients' pre chemotherapy and works with our local geriatric oncology service to develop the service.
+Karen is co-chair of the Haematology Members Interest Group of UKONS, a member of Blood Cancer UK Nurses Advisory group and a committee member of the British Society of Haematology (BSH) Nurses Group.

 Specialist interests: lymphoma, survivorship, late effects of cancer treatment, end of treatment summaries.